 Integrate with Syslog

-Azure ATP can notify you when it detects suspicious activities by sending security and health alerts to your Syslog server through a nominated sensor.
+Microsoft Defender for Identity can notify you when it detects suspicious activities by sending security and health alerts to your Syslog server through a nominated sensor.

 Once you enable Syslog notifications, you can set the following:

 |sensor||Select a designated sensor to be responsible for aggregating all the Syslog events and forwarding them to your SIEM server.|